miky-rola/api-gateway/readme.md

 # Rust API Gateway

 An API Gateway built with Rust.
-This project provides a robust solution for managing API traffic, featuring authentication, rate limiting, caching, and more.
+This project provides a robust solution for managing API traffic, featuring authentication, rate limiting and caching.

 ##  Features